bhanga-manish/bhanga.github.io/_posts/2019-10-10-Image to puzzle.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/puzzle/record.gif" alt="Image puzzle gif">

-Hi this post explains how you can convert your images into a block puzzle using Python.
+Hello everyone, This post explains how you can convert your images into a block puzzle using Python.
 Lets breakdown the main task into subtasks:
 1. **Initialise game environment**
 2. **Image loader**
 3. **Divide image into blocks**